Specialty Pharmacies Fill a Critical Role in Treating Complex Illness

 Nora’s specialty pharmacy gave her intensive, individualized services including:

-- Being available 24 hours a day, 7 days a week.
+- Availability.
+24 hours a day, seven days a week.
 A complex illness does not abide by business hours.
 Nora could reach someone at the specialty pharmacy at any time of day or night to discuss symptoms and side effects, address concerns, and get answers tailored to her experience.
 Being available around the clock allows the specialty pharmacy team to be hyper-responsive to their customers’ needs and changing conditions.

 - Educational support.
 Nora did not ask many questions when she was diagnosed because she was so stunned.
-As she worked with the specialty pharmacy team, she grew more comfortable and asked questions during every phase of her treatment.
-Specialty pharmacies provide initial and ongoing education on the specialty drugs people receive.
-They work closely with people, monitoring them to detect any issues early so they can maintain safety for them and effectiveness of their treatment.
-Following and maintaining the medication schedule is crucial for treating people with complex illnesses, so the specialty pharmacy team works cooperatively to encourage adherence.
+As she worked with the specialty pharmacy team, she grew more comfortable asking questions during every phase of her treatment.
+Specialty pharmacies provide initial and ongoing information on the specialty drugs they dispense.
+They partner closely with patients and their caregivers, working with them to detect any issues early so they receive safe and effective treatment.
+Following and maintaining the medication schedule is crucial for treating people with complex illnesses, so the specialty pharmacy team works collaboratively with their patients to encourage adherence.

-“Specialty pharmacists coordinate dose modifications with the prescriber, monitor the patient’s lab results and symptoms, and continue to customize the specialty medications for each individual,” Mandoli said.
-“They can recommend ways to mitigate side effects or change doses if a patient isn’t reacting well to their current dose.”
+“Specialty pharmacists coordinate dose modifications with the prescriber, monitor the patient’s lab results and symptoms, and continue to customize the specialty medications for each individual,” Falkenrath said.
+“They can recommend ways to mitigate side effects or change doses if a patient isn’t reacting well to their current treatment

 - Administrative help.
 Removing administrative burdens allowed Nora to focus on her health.
-Her specialty pharmacy team completed administrative duties like securing prior authorizations and identifying benefits coverage from health plans.
-They even identified financial resources to help Nora offset the cost of her specialty medications as she moved into the more expensive phases of her treatment plan.
+Her specialty pharmacy team secured the prior authorizations and identified benefits coverage from her health plan.
+They even identified financial resources to help Nora offset the cost of her specialty medications.

 Related Stories